 6th Arrondissement, a somewhat conservative area of Paris, is known for a few Catholic churches, the gorgeous Luxembourg Gardens – Jardins du Luxembourg, and shopping.
 Luxembourg Gardens are located on the border between Saint-Germain-des-Prés and the Latin Quarter.
 The Gardens, inspired by the Boboli Gardens in Florence, were created upon the initiative of Queen Marie de Medici in 1612.
 The best time to visit the gardens would be late spring, summer, and early fall.
 The gardens cover 25 hectares of land and are filled with flowers, forests, ponds, statues, and fountains.
 It is a perfect place to visit if you travel with kids.
 Entering the gardens is free.

-The 6th Arrondissement is also known for the discounted designer stores, luxury flagships, concept shops, and unique local boutiques.
+The 6th Arrondissement is known for its discounted designer stores, luxury flagships, concept shops, and unique local boutiques.

 7th Arrondissement is where you will find the icon of Paris – The Eiffel Tower.
 In this district, you will also find the Invalides – which holds Napoleon’s tomb, and the Musée d‘Orsay.
 Here you can get a boat ride on the Seine while drinking champagne and enjoying beautiful views of Paris.